Omega-Femdom-Bot/documentation/docs/Comands/Femdom.md

 `!member` the submissive you want to control.<br/>
 `!gag_option` **[Kitty, Puppy, Cow, Piggy, Custom, Ungag]** are options you can choose.<br/>
 `duration` after the given duration the gag will be removed from the sub. <br/>*default duration is 10m*

 ### Media
-Using this command, Dommes can allow/deny media permission for subs.
-That means subs can't sent any links, gifs and upload files in the server.
+Using this command, Dommes can allow or deny media permission for subs.
+This means subs can't send any links, gifs, or upload files in the server.
 :::important syntax
 `/media` `!member` `!access` `duration`<br/><br/>
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.